-This year at SIHH, Audemars Piguet debuted dozens of new timepieces.
+At SIHH 2018, Audemars Piguet debuted dozens of new timepieces.
 One of the more controversial pieces was a Royal Oak Offshore Chronograph that featured a camouflage strap, a khaki-green ceramic bezel, and a beige dial.
 While the strap definitely embodies the camouflage “look,” it’s the bezel and dial combination that really stand out.
 The beige oozes a sort of creamy charisma that matches seamlessly with the brown subdials and almost forest-green bezel.
 It’s priced at $31,000.
 You can read more here.

 First released at Baselworld 2016, the Graham Chronofighter Black Arrow was an extension of the Chronofighter range with a military bent.
 Available in four different colors – blue, gray, beige and green – the watches were noted for featuring a telemeter complication at 3 o’clock.
 A telemeter can measure distances between an event and an observer based on the speed of sound, so this new lineup has a practical military application compared to a time-and-date-only watch.
 The 47-mm watch has a ceramic bezel and features a 30-minute counter at 6 o’clock.
 Inside the watch is the g1747 movement with a 48-hour power reserve.
 It’s priced at $8,050.

-In 2017, TAG Heuer introduced a heavy-duty version of its Aquaracer with a blue camouflage dial.
+In 2017, Tag Heuer introduced a heavy-duty version of its Aquaracer with a blue camouflage dial.
 Water resistant up to 300 meters and powered by the brand’s automatic Calibre 5, the watch is enclosed in a 43-mm titanium case and has an anti-reflective flat sapphire crystal (for photo or tactical ops).
 The blue dial is a seamless mix of subdued style and military influence, making it ideal for the adventurous watch enthusiast.
 Price: $2,800.

 The sole German brand on this list, Sinn released the U1 Camouflage in 2016 as a limited edition of 500.
 The watch is completely made from bead-blasted german submarine steel and has a water resistance rating of 1,000 meters.
 The surface of the bezel has been hardened using Tegiment Technology – a proprietary metal hardening technique – to make it scratch resistant.
 Inside the watch is the Sellita SW 200-1, with a 38-hour power reserve.
 The 44-mm watch comes on a matching green silicone strap, with an additional olive textile strap to switch.
 It’s priced at $2,160.